What is familial malignant melanoma?

 What causes familial melanoma?

-Familial melanoma is a genetic condition.
+Familial melanoma is a genetic or inherited condition.
 This means that the risk of melanoma can be passed from generation to generation in a family.
 To date, two genes have been linked to familial melanoma; they are called CDKN2A and CDK4.
 A mutation (alteration) in one of these genes gives a person an increased risk of melanoma.
 However, alterations in these two genes only account for a small percentage of familial melanoma.

 CDKN2A is unusual because it affects two separate proteins that have different functions; one is called p16, and one is called p14ARF.
 Both CDKN2A and CDK4 play important roles in controlling when cells divide.
 Studies of families with mutations in CDKN2A from Europe, North America, and Australia have shown that the risk of melanoma varies by geographic area.
 The reasons for these differences are not fully understood.
 There may be differences in the amount of sun they receive, other individual or genetic differences, or a combination of these factors.

-Within melanoma-prone families with known genetic mutations dysplastic nevi and sun exposure are independent risk factors for melanoma.
+Within melanoma-prone families with known genetic mutations, dysplastic nevi (moles) and sun exposure are independent risk factors for melanoma.
 There is also growing evidence that variations in another gene, MC1R, alter the risk of melanoma, both in individuals with CDKN2A mutations and in individuals without CDKN2A mutations.
 MC1R is important in regulating pigment; variations have been associated with freckling and red hair.

 How is familial melanoma susceptibility inherited?